EaZyStudiio/obsidian-full-screen-cross-platform-plugin/README.md

+### !important
+   Plugin is designed to basically go years without update so if that happens NO BIGGI if it breaks I'll be back I use obsidian everyday so I'll know

 ### What Why HOW

 ​    What: This plugin is basically a mix of the top 3 plugins Fullscreen plugins "might have overcomplicated things"